 |E-Trade SWIFT code||WFBIUS6S|

-Note that E-Trade wires through Wells Fargo, so your E-Trade’s SWIFT code is the same as Wells Fargo’s.
+Note that E-Trade uses Wells Fargo as an intermediary for international wire transfers, so E-Trade’s SWIFT code is the same as Wells Fargo’s.

 Know Your E-Trade Routing Number

 Routing numbers have been around for over a century.
-Knowing your routing number is important for matters pertaining to money transfers, such as when you need to transfer money on the E-Trade app.
+Knowing your routing number is important for matters pertaining to money transfers.
 This can be especially crucial when navigating vast sums of money between parties, or when you need to wire money in a pinch.

-You can find your routing number on your checks, on the charts here or by going to E-Trade’s website.
-Remember that the check routing number might be different from the wire transfer routing number, particularly if transferring money internationally.
+You can find your routing number on your checks, on the chart above or by going to E-Trade’s website.
 You might want to check with your bank or brokerage before moving money — a single wrong digit means your money will go to someone else.